-Are you looking to go whale watching in Tromsø on your upcoming trip?
-These are the top whale watching tours in Tromsø, including how to book (and answering all your questions)!
+Are you looking to go whale watching in Tromso on your upcoming trip?
+These are the top whale watching tours in Tromso, including how to book (and I answer all your questions)!

-- Whale Watching tour w/ orcas & humpbacks (the #1 whale safari!)
+- Whale watching tour w/ orcas and humpbacks (#1 selling whale watching tour!)

 - RIB boat whale safari (exposed to elements – but you get close!)

-- Best Northern lights tour from Tromsø (top-selling aurora tour!)
+- Best northern lights tour from Tromso (my favorite aurora tour in Tromso)

 - Radisson Blu (many tours leave from here – by harbor)

-Not all Tromsø whale watching tours are created equal… so choose your tour in Norway wisely!
+Not all Tromso whale watching tours are created equal… so choose your tour in Norway wisely!

-We have created this guide to encourage you to pick the Tromsø whale safari that is best for you!
+I have created this guide to encourage you to pick the Tromso whale safari that is best for you!

-Please do note that whale watching season in Tromsø is not year-round.
-This is a season that extends from November until February (sometimes a little shorter but very rarely longer).
+Please note that whale-watching season in Tromso is not year-round.
+It extends from the end of October until the end of January (sometimes a little shorter but very rarely longer).

-Do you have any questions about whale watching in Tromsø?
-Let us know in the comments.
+Do you have any questions about whale watching in Tromso?
+Let me know in the comments.
 Thanks!

-I have listed merely a few of the Tromsø whale watching tours available in this guide and you can get a quick overview here.
+I have listed merely a few of the Tromso whale watching tours available in this guide and you can get a quick overview here.
+I think each tour offers something unique and a reason to book.
+Here is a quick round-up of the whale safaris in this guide:

-- Whale watching tour by hybrid-electric catamaran (wheelchair accessible and silent boat which is more ethical for the whales!)
+- Whale-watching tour by hybrid-electric catamaran (a wheelchair-accessible and silent boat that is more ethical for the whales)

 🐋 Other fantastic choices for a trip:

-- Whale and Arctic cruise safari (not wheelchair accessible but awesome trip)
+- Whale and Arctic cruise safari (not wheelchair-accessible but an awesome trip)

 - RIB boat whale watching (up close and personal – for the more adventurous traveler)

-- Overnight lavvo stay with whales and northern lights (unique experience and you sleep in a Sami tent!)
+- Overnight cruise with whales and northern lights (unique experience and you sleep in an oceanview cabin!)

 - Whale and seabird cruise from Tromso (focuses on all animals)